fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/manage-apps-across-m365.md

 ## Unified app management experience

-After Microsoft migrates your tenant to unified app management, changes to settings in Teams admin center and under the **Integrated apps** page in Microsoft 365 admin center are synchronized.
-This synchronization eliminates the need to update settings in both admin centers and ensure that the settings in both the admin centers are the same.
+After Microsoft migrates your tenant to unified app management, changes to the settings in Teams admin center and in the **Integrated apps** page in Microsoft 365 admin center are synchronized.
+This synchronization eliminates the need to update settings in both admin centers separately and ensures that the settings are always consistent in both the admin centers.

-Consider a scenario where you want to disable users from installing and using third-party apps in your organization.
+Consider a scenario where you want to disable users from installing and using third-party apps within your organization.
 If your tenant is migrated to unified app management, follow these steps in either Teams admin center or Microsoft 365 admin center:

 ### Teams admin center